Paulcas000/Java-VCPU/README.md

 Hello!

-The following is my VCPU project I worked on to create a virtual Computer This project was intended to be used to better learn how a computer not only runs from the base level, but also how programs and compilers work.
+The following is my VCPU project I worked on to create a virtual Computer.

+This project was intended to be used to better learn how a computer not only runs from the base level, but also how programs and compilers work.
 The program also includes three registers,